 Take them to the Gordon D. Schaber Courthouse at 720 9th St., Sacramento, CA 95814.
 You will file them in the drop box along with the filing fee.
-As of August 2018, the filing fee for an unlimited civil case is $435; the fee for a limited civil case varies based on how much you are requesting in damages.
+Only an unlimited case can include an injunction, so you will have to pay unlimited case fee (at the time of this writing, it was $435).
 You can check current fees at Fees and Forms.

-Deliver the Courtesy Stop Request and a Copy of the File-Stamped Complaint to the DMV
+Deliver a copy of the File-Stamped Complaint and the Courtesy Stop Request to the DMV

 Once you have the file-stamped Complaint, you can attach it to a Courtesy Stop Request (REG-500) and send it to the DMV to prevent title from being transferred for 60 days.
 You can fax it to 916-657-6056, or mail or deliver it to: